-Since it started as the Forestry Experiment Station on August 23, 1922, the National Institute of Forest Science has steadily conducted various researches on forest, forestry and wood industry as the sole national research institute under the Korea Forest Service, with an objective to develop and disseminate forest science and technology for people’s wellbeing, healthy environment and global forestation, leading the green growth.
+Since it started as the Forestry Experiment Station on February 23, 1949, the National Institute of Forest Science has steadily conducted various researches on forest, forestry and wood industry as the sole national research institute under the Korea Forest Service, with an objective to develop and disseminate forest science and technology for people’s wellbeing, healthy environment and global forestation, leading the green growth.

 As of February 2023, NIFoS consists of 4 departments, 16 divisions, 1 center and 4 research centers.
 Among the 4 departments, three departments are located in Hongneung, Seoul, the historical site where the loyal tomb of the Empress Myeong-Seong (1851-1895), the first official wife of the Emperor Gojong (1852-1919), the twenty-sixth king of the Joseon dynasty of Korea, had been until 1919, while the other is located in Suwon, Gyeonggi Province near Seoul.
 Besides, the four research centers of NIFoS are located throughout the nation, in Namyangju, Gyeonggi Province (Forest Technology and Management Research Center), Jinju, Gyeongnam Province (Forest Biomaterials Research Center), and Seoguipo, Jeju island (Warm-temperate and Subtropical Forest Research Center), Yeongju, Gyeongsangbuk Province (Forest Medicinal Resources Research Center), respectively.
 Each department and center operate a total of five experimental forests and tree nurseries to demonstrate and experiment with the developed forest science and technologies in the field.